Home

 Whatcom County

-The settler - photographer couple Darius and Tabitha Kinsey moved to Whatcom County in about 1896 and their fine photographs provide field documentation of the timber industry in Northwestern Washington.
+The settler – photographer couple Darius and Tabitha Kinsey moved to Whatcom County in about 1896 and their fine photographs provide field documentation of the timber industry in Northwestern Washington.
 Among photos of logging camps, cutting crews and sawmills are astonishing scenes of huge trees being killed by fellers armed with crosscut saws and axes (below).
-See the online exhibition: Darius Kinsey Photos (Whatcom Museum of History & Art).
+An online exhibit at the Whatcom Museum features the Kinsey photos.

 Jim Yellakanim, c.
 1898